-The amounts in this column also include a TSR award granted to Mr. Harshman in 2019 and stock price performance-based RSUs (the "SPRSUs") granted to Mr. Harshman in 2018 and to Messrs.
-Harshman, Kalra, Ben-Natan and Haltmayer in 2017.
-The grant date fair market value of the TSR award and SPRSUs was determined using a Monte- Carlo methodology, as specified in Note 13, "Employee Benefit Plans and Stock-Based Compensation - Performance- and Market-based awards" to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019.
-Assuming the highest level of performance is achieved under the performance measures for the SPRSUs, the maximum possible value of the 2019 TSR award at target and the SPRSUs using the closing price of our common stock on the NASDAQ Stock Market on the date of grant is presented below:
+The amounts in this column also include TSR awards granted to Mr. Harshman in 2020 and 2019, and stock price performance-based RSUs ("SPRSUs") granted to Mr. Harshman in 2018.
+The grant date fair market value of the TSR awards and SPRSUs was determined using a Monte-Carlo methodology, as specified in Note 2, "Summary of Significant Accounting Policies - Stock-based Compensation" to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020.
+Assuming the highest level of performance is achieved under the performance measures for these awards, the maximum possible value of the 2019 and 2020 TSR awards and the 2018 SPRSUs using the closing price of our common stock on the NASDAQ Stock Market on the date of grant is presented below:

-Maximum Value of TSR Award and SPRSUs (as of Grant Date)

-Name 2019 2018 2017

-Patrick J. Harshman \$1,130,000 \$146,000 \$487,200
+Maximum Value of TSR and SPRSU Awards (as of Grant Date Name 2020 2019 2018 Patrick J. Harshman \$1,173,769 \$1,130,000 \$146,000

-Sanjay Kalra \$140,000

-Nimrod Ben-Natan \$208,800

-Neven Haltmayer \$147,900

-For 2019, the amounts in this column also include performance-based RSUs ("PRSUs") that were granted to Mr. Ben-Natan with vesting based on achievement of a Cable Access business-related revenue target for 2019.
+For 2020, the amounts in this column also include performance-based RSUs ("PRSUs") that were granted to Mr. Ben-Natan with vesting based on achievement of a Cable Access business-related gross profit target for 2020.
+The grant date fair market value of these PRSUs was \$234,779.
+For 2019, the amounts in this column also include PRSUs that were granted to Mr. Ben-Natan with vesting based on achievement of a Cable Access business-related revenue target for 2019.
 The grant date fair market value of these PRSUs was \$226,000.

-For 2018, the amounts in this column also include performance-based RSUs ("PRSUs") that were granted to Messrs.
+For 2018, the amounts in this column also include PRSUs that were granted to Messrs.
 Harshman and Ben-Natan with vesting based on achievement of a Cable Access business-related revenue target for 2018.
 The grant date fair market value of these PRSUs was \$219,000 for Mr. Harshman and \$154,000 for Mr. Ben-Natan.